keremaydin52/grid-puzzle-solver/README.md

 # Grid Puzzle Solver

-This app is made to create a grid and fill the grid with two different values randomly.
-For the demonstration, numbers 0 and 1 is used.
-After creating the grid, cells will be filled with -1.
-When the solve button is pushed, grid cells will be filled with 0 and 1 randomly.
-But different game objects, sprites or texts can be used.
+This app allows you to create a grid and fill it with two different values at random.
+For demonstration purposes, the numbers **0** and **1** are used.
+Once the grid is created, all cells start with a value of **-1**.
+When you press the **Solve** button, the grid will be filled with a random combination of 0s and 1s that obey the puzzle rules.
+You can also use other game objects, sprites, or text instead of numbers.

 ## Rules

-1. Row and column counts should be even.
-Otherwise you will not be able to create a grid.
-They don't to be the same value.
-They can be different.
+1. **Both row and column counts must be even.** You won't be able to generate a grid otherwise.
+The row and column values can be different from each other, but they both must be even numbers.
-2. There should be no more than 2 consecutive same values in a row or count.
-Diagonals are not a concern.
+2. **No more than two consecutive identical values** are allowed in any row or column (e.g., `0 0 0` or `1 1 1` is invalid).
+Diagonal sequences are not checked.
-3. Count of a value should be equal to the count of the other value in a row or column.
-For example; if the row length is 6, the total number of 0's and 1's both should be equal to 3 in the same row.
+3. **Each row and each column must contain an equal number of 0s and 1s.** For example, in a row of 6 cells, there must be exactly three 0s and three 1s.

-## Solution method
+## Solution Method

-This app is using Backtracking method to solve the problem.
-It's trying a random value in every cell and checking if it's good to go.
-If there would be a problem, it would go one step back and try another value.
-You can find the method in GameManager script and check the comments.
+The app uses a **backtracking algorithm** to solve the puzzle.
+It tries assigning random values to each cell while checking the rules.
+If a conflict is found, it backtracks (reverts) to a previous step and tries a different value.
+You can review this method in the `GameManager` script—comments are provided for clarity.

-## Usage
+## How to Use

-Enter the number of rows and columns you want to input fields.
-Then push the create button to generate a grid.
-The create button will not be interactable if the inputs are not valid.
-You can change the input values and push create button to create a new one.
+1. Enter even numbers for the number of rows and columns in the input fields.
-<br/><br/>
+2. Click the **Create** button to generate a grid.
+The button will only be enabled if your inputs are valid.
+You can change the input values anytime and press Create again to generate a new grid.
-Push the solve button to solve the puzzle.
-When you press again, it will create another solution.
-It will not be available if there's no valid grid in the screen.
+3. Click the **Solve** button to find a valid solution.
+Pressing it again will generate a different valid solution.
+The Solve button will only be active if a valid grid has been created.